 The most common reason for failure in self-employment is an impulsive and hasty start.
 If you want to make it work, start preparing for freelancing before you quit your current job or finish studies.
 Take some time to create your own brand; network with other specialists; do some research and make a business plan.
 It might mean you’ll get off to a little bit of a slower start, but your freelance career will definitely last longer if you organize everything properly.

 Your personal brand should reflect your purposes and goals – think about what makes you special and how it can help you market your services.
 Showing your personality should allow you to create a connection with clients and win their trust.
-It is especially important for the jobs of hospitality consultant, travel consultant, tourism blogger and hotel reviewer, as they may require you to have a strong brand and be an influencer.
+It is especially important for the jobs of hospitality consultant, travel consultant, tourism blogger, luxury hotel advisor and hotel reviewer, as they may require you to have a strong brand and be an influencer.

 A well-designed portfolio is a must-have for any freelancer, as it shows prospective clients what you are capable of.
 Gather information from your previous work or samples that represent your skills.
 If you do not have a lot of experience, you could offer your services for free in order to generate some samples.
 Whether you cook some incredible dishes, organize events or plan cruises, choose a portfolio format that can show your work in the best possible light.